 INDICATION FOR USE.
 The iStent® Trabecular Micro-Bypass Stent (Models GTS100R and GTS100L) is indicated for use in conjunction with cataract surgery for the reduction of intraocular pressure (IOP) in adult patients with mild to moderate open-angle glaucoma currently treated with ocular hypotensive medication.
 CONTRAINDICATIONS.
 The iStent® is contraindicated in eyes with primary or secondary angle closure glaucoma, including neovascular glaucoma, as well as in patients with retrobulbar tumor, thyroid eye disease, Sturge-Weber Syndrome or any other type of condition that may cause elevated episcleral venous pressure.
 WARNINGS.
 Gonioscopy should be performed prior to surgery to exclude PAS, rubeosis, and other angle abnormalities or conditions that would prohibit adequate visualization of the angle that could lead to improper placement of the stent and pose a hazard.
-The IStent® is MR-Conditional meaning that the device is safe for use in a specified MR environment under specified conditions, please see label for details.
+The iStent® is MR-Conditional meaning that the device is safe for use in a specified MR environment under specified conditions, please see label for details.
 PRECAUTIONS.
 The surgeon should monitor the patient postoperatively for proper maintenance of intraocular pressure.
-The safety and effectiveness of the IStent® has not been established as not been established as not been established as an other persure, and uveitic glaucoma, in patients with unmedications, in children, in eyes with significant prior trauma, chronic inflammation, or an abnormal anterior segment, in pseudophakic patients with glaucoma, in patients with pseudoexfoliative glaucoma, pigmentary, and uveitic glaucoma, in patients with unmedicated IOP less than 22 mmHg or greater than 36 mmHg after "washout" of medications, or in patients with prior glaucoma surgery of any type including argon laser trabeculoplasty, for implantation of more than a single stent, after complications during cataract surgery, and when implantation has been without concomitant cataract surgery with IOL implantation for visually significant cataract.
+The safety and effectiveness of the iStent® has not been established as an alternative to the primary treatment of glaucoma with medications, in children, in eyes with significant prior trauma, chronic inflammation, or an abnormal anterior segment, in pseudophakic patients with glaucoma, in patients with pseudoexfoliative glaucoma, pigmentary, and uveitic glaucoma, in patients with unmedicated IOP less than 22 mmHg or greater than 36 mmHg after "washout" of medications, or in patients with prior glaucoma surgery of any type including argon laser trabeculoplasty, for implantation of more than a single stent, after complications during cataract surgery, and when implantation has been without concomitant cataract surgery with IOL implantation for visually significant cataract.
 ADVERSE EVENTS.
+The most common post-operative adverse events reported in the randomized pivotal trial included early post-operative corneal edema (8%), BCVA loss of $\geq 1$ line at or after the 3 month visit (7%), posterior capsular opacification (6%), stent obstruction (4%) early post-operative anterior chamber cells (3%), and early post-operative corneal abrasion (3%).
+Please refer to Directions for Use for additional adverse event information.
+CAUTION: Federal law restricts this device to sale by, or on the order of, a physician.
+Please reference the Directions for Use labeling for a complete list of contraindications, warnings, precautions, and adverse events.

-The most common post-operative adverse eve of these patients do poorly with observation or surgical treatment.
+©2016 Glaukos Corporation.
+Glaukos and iStent are registered trademarks of Glaukos Corporation.
+400-0285-2016-US Rev. 0 of these patients do poorly with observation or surgical treatment.
 Dr. Cahill is part of a multidisciplinary team in Columbus, Ohio, that treats these patients with interventional radiology techniques.
 The results are excellent, with minimal risk to the patients.
 This treatment has revolutionized the treatment of this difficult pediatric orbital tumor.